-PSF Policy 1.3.5: Schools are an allowable land use in all future land use plan categories within the Urban Service Area, except heavy industrial and natural preservation, subject to the following criteria:
+PSF Policy 1.23.65: Schools are an allowable land use in all future land use plan categories within the Urban Service Area, except heavy industrial and natural preservation, subject to the following criteria:

-In the planning, siting, land acquisition and development of the facility, for new school sites, significant renovations, expansions, and potential closures, evaluation of factors should include consideration of:
+In the planning, and siting\, land acquisition and development of the facility, for new school sites within the USA, significant renovations, expansions, and potential closures, evaluation of factors should include consideration of an evaluation may include the following dependent on the timeframe associated with development of the school site:

-- a. expected student population density of the area; - b. technical aspects of the facility including overall costs and design; - c. sufficiently sized school sites to accommodate the required parking and circulation of vehicles; - d. impacts on the environment and significant environmental constraints that would preclude a school on the site;
+- a.-expected projected student population density of the area; - b. technical aspects of the facility including overall costs and design; - c. sufficiently sized school sites to accommodate adequate the required parking and circulation of vehicles and pedestrian connectivity adjacent to the school site; - d. impacts on the environment and significant environmental constraints that would preclude a school on the site; - e. impacts on archaeological or historic sites listed in the National Register of Historic Places or designated by the County as locally significant; - f. location of school site within a velocity flood zone or floodway, or the coastal high hazard area as delineated by the County; - g. location of school site within the area regulated by Section 333.03(3), F.S., regarding the location of schools within the vicinity of an airport; - h. location of elementary school sites proximate to and within walking distance of the residential neighborhoods they are intended to serve, encouraging the use of elementary schools as focal points for neighborhoods; - i.-middle and high schools should be conveniently located to the residential neighborhoods they are intended to be served, with access to major roads;

-- e. impacts on archaeological or historic sites listed in the National Register of Historic Places or designated by the County as locally significant; - f. location of school site within a velocity flood zone or floodway, or the coastal high hazard area as delineated by the County; - g. location of school site within the area regulated by Section 333.03(3), F.S., regarding the location of schools within the vicinity of an airport; - h. location of elementary school sites proximate to and within walking distance of the residential neighborhoods they are intended to serve, encouraging the use of elementary schools as focal points for neighborhoods; - middle and high schools should be conveniently located to the residential neighborhoods they are intended to be served, with access to major roads; - j. safe access from neighborhoods to schools, including the implementation of the Safe Paths to Schools (FDOT) program; - k. to the extent possible, existing schools shall be expanded or renovated to support community redevelopment and revitalization; - school sites shall not be acquired, reserved or accepted by donation immediately adjacent to water treatment or wastewater treatment plants unless intended as joint use and where adequate separation can be achieved, or within 1⁄4 mile of active landfills; - m. availability of public facilities and services, including transportation facilities concurrent to support the proposed school;
+- j.-safe access from neighborhoods to schools, including the implementation of the Safe Paths to Schools (FDOT) program; - k.-to the extent possible, existing schools shall be expanded or renovated to support community redevelopment and revitalization; - I.-school sites shall not be acquired, reserved or accepted by donation immediately adjacent to water treatment or wastewater treatment plants unless intended as joint usecolocation and where adequate separation can be achieved, or within 1⁄4 mile of active landfills;